Simple lift of non-simple closed curves: Abstract

 \section{Abstract}

-Given a compact, oriented surface $S$ of finite genus and finitely many boundary components, we provide examples of finite covers $\tilde{S}$ of $S$ and non-simple closed curves $\gamma$ on $S$ which lifts to simple closed curves on $\tilde{S}$.
-In particular, given any positive integer $n\geq 2$, we construct explicit non-simple closed curves on $S$ which has a simple lift to a degree $n$ cover of $S$.
+Given a compact, oriented surface $S$ of finite genus and finitely many boundary components, we construct explicit examples of finite covers $\tilde{S}$ of $S$ and non-simple closed curves $\gamma$ on $S$ which lift to simple closed curves on $\tilde{S}$.
+In particular, given any positive integer $n\geq 2$, we construct explicit non-simple closed curves on $S$ that have simple lifts to a degree $n$ cover of $S$.